ilblogdicristiangallo/Universal-Adsblock-Detector/README.md

 # Requirement

-WordPress 5.0+

-PHP 7.4+

-No external dependencies required.
-Fully compatible with all themes and devices.
+Compatible WordPress Versions WordPress 5.0 and above, including the current version 6.8.3.

+Tested with PHP 7.4+, 8.0+, and 8.2.

+Fully functional in both Classic mode and Gutenberg editor

+# Compatible Themes The plugin is universal because:

+It does not rely on theme-specific hooks

+It injects the popup via wp_footer, which is present in all well-structured themes

 # Attention

-⚠️ The theme must include <?php wp_footer(); ?> in its footer.php file.
+⚠️ The theme must include in its footer.php file.
 The plugin must be activated and not blocked by security or misconfigured caching plugins.

 # Installation